The White Stripes: 2009–2011: Final years and disbandment

-Post-breakup
+Post-disbandment

 Jack (pictured in 2012) embarked on a solo music career following the breakup of the White Stripes, beginning with his debut album Blunderbuss (2012).

 Following the band's breakup, Jack continued his music career while Meg retired and returned to Detroit.
 In a 2014 interview, Jack told Rolling Stone that Meg's emotionally reserved nature had been a source of tension when the duo was together, as she had little to say about the band's success.
 He spoke positively, however, of her musical acumen, saying "She was the antithesis of a modern drummer.
 So childlike and incredible and inspiring.
 All the not-talking didn't matter, because onstage?
 Nothing I do will top that."
 He also said that he believes a reunion is unlikely.

 Several unreleased recordings and memorabilia of the band have been released through Third Man, typically through the Third Man Records Vault, a "rarity-excavating" quarterly subscription service.
 This began with a 2009 package that included a mono mix of Icky Thump.
-The latest package is 2023's Elephant XX, a mono mix of the aforementioned album which celebrates its 20th anniversary.
 In 2016, the previously unheard "City Lights" was released as a promotional single after Michel Gondry surprised Jack with a music video.
 It was additionally featured on Jack's compilation album Acoustic Recordings 1998–2016 and received a nomination for Best American Roots Song at the 59th Annual Grammy Awards.

 During the campaigning for the 2016 United States presidential election, then Republican candidate Donald Trump used "Seven Nation Army" in a campaign video against the Stripes' wishes.
 Jack and Meg made a joint post on the White Stripes Facebook page, stating that they were "disgusted by this association, and by the illegal use of their song" and that they had "nothing whatsoever to do with this video".
 They also released a limited edition T-shirt that read "Icky Trump" on the front.

 On October 6, 2020, a greatest hits album titled The White Stripes Greatest Hits was announced through Third Man not as a vault exclusive.
 It consists of twenty-six songs including "Ball and Biscuit" which was released as a promotional single.
 The band relaunched their Instagram account to promote the album.
 It was released in the United States by Third Man and Columbia Records on December 4, 2020, and was internationally released on February 26, 2021.
 Wartella-directed music videos for "Let's Shake Hands" and "Apple Blossom" were released simultaneously.
 AllMusic's Heather Phares wrote: "The White Stripes Greatest Hits is filled with the same detail, wit, and willingness to subvert expectations that made the band so dynamic when they were active ... the collection's hand-curated feel is much more personal than the average best-of or streaming play list."
 The New Yorkers Amanda Petrusich called the album "a good reminder of how odd and inventive the band was ...
 It feels old-fashioned, even deliberately so, but it sounds awfully good."